11 Best Wireless Hacking Hardware Tools

 Now, in the case of a USB rubber ducky, an attacker has to program the payload in advance.
 If the attacker doesn’t know which commands to run beforehand, then USB rubber ducky is useless.

 This is where DSTIKE WIFI Duck comes into play.
-WiFi Duck does the same thing as USB Rubber ducky but has Wi-Fi access and has a web interface.
+WiFi Duck does the same thing as USB Rubber Ducky but has Wi-Fi access and a web interface.
 This means you can control it remotely over WiFi from a distance.

 Now, an attacker can easily send payloads and commands over the WiFi to the target machine as long as the WiFi Duck is connected.
 An attacker can also use this device to inject backdoors into the target machine, so even if WiFi Duck is disconnected the target machine will still be under the control of the attacker.

-Note: Unlike Crazyradio PA, you have to physically attach this device to the target computer and control it via a web interface on the attacker machine.
+Note: Unlike Crazyradio PA, you have to physically attach this device to the target computer and control it via a web interface on the attacker’s machine.

 10. Alfa AWUS036ACH USB Wi-Fi Adapter